 20 Tips for Teaching an Accessible Online Course

 I taught the first online learning course at the University of Washington in 1995.
 My co‑instructor was Dr. Norm Coombs, who was, at the time, a professor at the Rochester Institute of Technology.
 We designed the course to be accessible to anyone, including students who were blind, deaf, or had physical disabilities.
 Norm himself is blind.
 He uses a screen reader and speech synthesizer to read text presented on the screen.
 We employed the latest technology of the time—email, discussion list, Gopher, file transfer protocol, and telnet (no World Wide Web yet!).
 All online materials were in a text-based format, and videos, which were mailed to the students, were presented in VHS format with captions and audio description.
-When asked if any of our students in this course had disabilities, we were proud to say that we did not know.
+When asked if any of our students in this course had disabilities, we were proud to say that we did not know why.
 No one needed to disclose a disability because all of the course materials and teaching methods were designed to be accessible to everyone.

 Today the technology is more advanced and there are more options to choose from for teaching an online course, but the basic issues are the same when it comes to accessibility.
-We need to make sure that the screen readers of students who are blind or have a reading-related disability can access content in a text-based format; that content is accessible by using the keyboard alone since assistive technology can be used to emulate keyboard commands, but not necessarily movement of a mouse; that videos are captioned and audio described; and that content is presented in a clear, consistent format.
+We need to make sure that the screen readers of students who are blind or have a reading-related disability can access content in a text-based and structured format; that content is accessible by using the keyboard alone since assistive technology can be used to emulate keyboard commands, but not necessarily movement of a mouse; that videos are captioned and audio described; and that content is presented in a clear, consistent format.